chiefbiiko/bwt/README.md

 Parses a token.

-Returns null if the token is malformatted, corrupt, expired, from an unknown issuer, or if any other exceptions occur while marshalling, such as `JSON.parse(body)` -> 💥
+Returns `null` if the token is malformatted, corrupt, invalid, expired, from an unknown issuer, or if any other exceptions occur while marshalling, such as `JSON.parse(body)` -> 💥

 In case of a valid token `parse` returns an object containing the token `header` and `body`.